A View On Cities > New York City > New York Attractions > Museum of Natural History

 The American Museum of Natural History also offers many temporary exhibits and a variety of public programs, including lectures, family events, field trips, workshops, film festivals, and live performances.

 The museum is open daily except Christmas Day and Thanksgiving.
-Combination tickets are available that include admission to the museum’s exhibits, the planetarium show, and an Imax film.
+Combination tickets are available that include admission to the museum’s exhibits, the planetarium show, and an IMAX film.